-For those of you who have been following my blog (this is post number 17), you know that one way to be taxed as a resident in New York State and/or NYC (collectively referred to as NY) is to be a statutory resident.
+For those of you who have been following my blog, you know that one way to be taxed as a resident in New York State and/or NYC (collectively referred to as NY) is to be a statutory resident.
 One must have a permanent place of abode (PPA) and be present in NY for more than 183 days.

-It’s time to move on from discussing the PPA and talk about something that seems easier to comprehend: what constitutes a day in NY for the purpose of the statutory residency test.
-Before we get to the nitty gritty on days, the most important point to understand is that the burden of proof rests with you.
+While understanding what constitutes a day in NY would seem to be a simple task, for the purpose of the statutory residency test this is simply not the case.
+Before we even explain how to count days and the various exceptions, the most important point to understand is that the burden of proof rests with you.

 In other words, it is most certainly not the responsibility of the taxing authorities to show you were in NY, but your responsibility to show you were not.
 How does one meet this burden?
 The starting point is clearly to keep a contemporaneous calendar.
+Those of you who don’t have a fear of big brother watching, might even want to consider one of the subscription apps designed to track and verify your location.
 Those with a PPA bear the unfortunate responsibility of needing to track their daily whereabouts.

 It is crucial to back up your calendar with as much third party documentation as possible.
 This documentation includes credit card charges, ATM withdrawals, country club charges, travel records, employee expense reports, and more.
 We stress to our clients that the time to gather these records is as the expenses are occurring.